Singerjohannes/object_drawing_dynamics/README.md

 All group-level results and the statistics in the paper can be reproduced with the code provided in this repository.
 You first need to download and unzip the data from OSF (Link: https://osf.io/vsc6y/) to a folder in the cloned github directory.
-For this, download the zipped data from the MEG data and fMRI data components on OSF separatel.
+For this, download the zipped data from the MEG data and fMRI data components on OSF separately.
 Then run the scripts "unzip_move_fmri_data.sh" and "unzip_move_meg_data.sh" to unzip and move the data to the following folder structure:

 data/